fred-sheehan/learning_rust/ascii_hangman/README.md

 source code and the extensive comments.

-I have also included an optimised binary file in this root directory called `Ascii_Hangman` which can be run directly from the terminal.
+I have also included an optimised binary file in this root directory called `ascii_hangman` which can be run directly from the terminal.